cristianoc/arc-challenge/symarc/README.md

 # SymArc experiments

-One Rust solver and a Lean mathematical model for exploring entropy and functional closure under symmetry.
+One Rust solver and a Lean mathematical model for exploring abstraction, program entropy, and functional closure under symmetry.
 Start with [MATH.md](MATH.md) for the current definitions, proved statements, and approximation boundaries.

 ## Build and check